Vocal Range Calculator

 Welcome to the vocal range calculator.
-Whether you're singing a five-hour opera or just warming up with some scales, every singer should know the limits of their voice or risk having it crack on stage.
+Whether you're singing a five-hour opera or just warming up with some musical scales, every singer should know the limits of their voice, or they risk having it crack on stage.
 That's why we've made this vocal range calculator — to help identify your voice type and know how to find your vocal range.
 This article will also show you how to identify your voice type by comparing it to known ranges such as the mezzo-soprano range.

 What is vocal range?

 Your vocal range is simply the range of notes that you can comfortably sing.
 In Italian, the home language of the opera, the vocal range is also called the tessitura.
 We can perfectly summarize someone's vocal range by listing the lowest, and highest notes that this person can sing.
 When indicating these notes, we typically use , which is just the note's name and the octave to which it belongs.
 We can alternatively convey our vocal range with the distance between the lowest and highes notes in our range.

 A₂–E₄, it means they can sing as low as an

 E₄, and everything in-between.
 Such a singer can then also say their vocal range is 1.5 octaves.

 If you need to find your vocal range, look no further than our vocal range calculator!
 Here's how to use it.

 Select the lowest and highest notes you can sing.
 Use a piano or guitar (or any instrument you may have) and find the limits of your voice.
 Don't strain your voice — you want to find your comfortable range.
 For reference, remember that

 C₄is middle C and its note frequency is 440 Hz.

 The vocal range calculator will then determine your vocal range in octaves and which classical voice type (bass, tenor, soprano, etc.) you belong to.